(published in Tampa Bay Wellness, April 2013)

 Avoid using too much oil or butter to cook your vegetables.
 Steaming or roasting them is better than frying.
 You can also sauté them in broth.
 Go very easy on the flavorings, spices or sauces, at least at first, until you feel your digestion can handle them.

-For protein, you may eat a small amount of plain, cooked whole beans (not refried) with your cooked vegetables.
+For protein, you may eat a small amount of plain, cooked lentils with your cooked vegetables.
 If you eat meat, this is where you can start to add small amounts of organic roasted chicken or wild-caught, small species fish.
 Be sure to cook both of them well, to kill parasites and bacteria.
 Use animal protein more as a meal accent, and not as a large part of the meal.

 You can also start adding some raw, green, leafy vegetables to fruit smoothies.
 This way, you receive the benefit of the green leafy vegetable, but it is blended for easier digestion.
 Green smoothies are a wonderful way to intake green leafies, while only tasting fruit.
 Start with spinach or leaf lettuce, since they have very little of their own taste.